 Figure 4 is a schematic of the CJMF layout and the details of the sampling area.
-The sampling period was continuous from January 13th to July 15th in 2022 except for one days in which the facility was shut down due to adverse river conditions.
-In 2020 and 2021, the sampling period was from January 15th to July 8th and 17th to July 9th, respectively.
+The sampling period was continuous from January 04^h to July 15th in 2023 except for one days in which the facility was shut down due to adverse river conditions.